HectorGitt/Whisperer/README.md

-# 🎃 The Doom Scroll Reader
+# 👻 Whisperer

-> *"Welcome... to the darkness..."*
+> *"Listen... to the whispers in the dark..."*

-A horror-themed story reader with an immersive retro CRT monitor aesthetic.
-Experience creepypasta and horror stories with atmospheric audio, spooky visual effects, and an optional narrator that reads tales in a haunting voice.
+A horror story reader with an immersive retro CRT monitor aesthetic.
+Experience creepypasta and horror stories with atmospheric audio, spooky visual effects, and an automatic narrator that whispers tales in a haunting voice.

 ![CRT Monitor Aesthetic](https://img.shields.io/badge/aesthetic-CRT%20Monitor-green?style=for-the-badge)
 ![Horror Theme](https://img.shields.io/badge/theme-Horror-red?style=for-the-badge)